Difference between On-Page and Off-Page SEO

 The following are some excellent practices for creating page titles:

-- To guarantee that your titles display properly, keep them short—under 60 characters, as per Google’s change.
+• To ensure that your titles display properly, keep them short—under 60 characters, as per Google’s recent update.
 Although Google doesn’t set a character limit, its display titles are limited to 600 pixels in length.
 If you limit the length of your titles to 60 characters or less, they won’t be abbreviated in search results.

 Headers, commonly referred to as body tags, are the HTML elements <h1>,<h2>,<h3>, and so on.